You got tired of your day job, so you turned on your laptop and typed ‘Digital Nomad Jobs No Experience?

 There is a CAVEAT, though.
 You must be an English native speaker.

-If you are, you can easily apply for companies like VipKid or Qkids and earn a decent amount of money very quickly (the base salary is around 20USD per hour).
 These companies will find students for you and even provide you with lesson plans and all you have to do is show up and teach.

 There is a learning curve, but it is doable and pretty straightforward, as long as you have good people and communications skills.